BookStackApp/BookStack/readme.md

 Please see our [development docs](dev/docs/development.md) for full details regarding work on the BookStack source code.

-If you're just looking to customize or extend your own BookStack instance, take a look at our [Hacking BookStack documentation page](https://www.bookstackapp.com/docs/admin/hacking-bookstack/) for details on various options to achieve this without altering the BookStack source code.
+If you want to modify or enhance your BookStack instance to suit your specific needs, we recommend that you check out our [Hacking BookStack documentation page](https://www.bookstackapp.com/docs/admin/hacking-bookstack/) This page contains valuable information and resources that will help you customize and extend your BookStack installation according to your requirements.
+Whether you're a developer or a system administrator, the Hacking BookStack documentation can provide you with the guidance and tools you need to get started with customization and extension.

 Details about BookStack's versioning scheme and the general release process [can be found here](dev/docs/release-process.md).